buidler-labs/hashgraph-venin-docs/src.docs/markdown/quick-start.md

 ## Hello Strato

-As we've seen in our introductory page, firing up your first Strato smart-contract example should be straight forward but let's kick it up a notch to make things a little more interesting.
+As we've seen in our introductory page, firing up your first Venin smart-contract example should be straight forward but let's kick it up a notch to make things a little more interesting.
 Suppose you have a trimmed down version (comments & `dec` method stripped) of [the following contract](https://solidity-by-example.org/first-app/):

 ```sol title="./increment.sol"
 // SPDX-License-Identifier: MIT